kjneaville/vis-software/README.md

 > This will construct a lineChart object with the target div set to the given target parameter

 \# *lineChart.data*(value)
-> This will set the data in the chart equal to the value given, either object data or csv file.
+> This will set the data in the chart equal to the value given, either object data.

 \# *lineChart.xVarName*(string)
 > This will tell the chart that x-axis variable name is equal to the string given as a parameter.